Goutch/HellbenderEngine/HBE/dependencies/msdf-atlas-gen/README.md

             // Set atlas parameters:
             // setDimensions or setDimensionsConstraint to find the best value packer.setDimensionsConstraint(TightAtlasPacker::DimensionsConstraint::SQUARE);
-            // setScale for a fixed size or setMinimumScale to use the largest that fits packer.setMinimumScale(24.0);
+            // setLocalScale for a fixed size or setMinimumScale to use the largest that fits packer.setMinimumScale(24.0);
             // setPixelRange or setUnitRange
             packer.setPixelRange(2.0);